Prathviraj-mv/Active-Fin-stabilized-GPS-guided-SAM/README.md

 The present invention generally relates to the field of aerospace engineering and aeronautics.
 More particularly, the invention pertains to bio-inspired flight control systems for rockets.
-Specifically, it involves the design and implementation of a fin-based rocket control mechanism inspired by the morphology and movement dynamics of whale flippers, enabling enhanced stability, agility, and maneuverability during low and medium powered atmospheric flight.
+Specifically, it involves the design and implementation of a fin-based rocket control mechanism inspired by the morphology and movement dynamics of whale flippers, enabling enhanced stability, agility, and maneuverability during low powered atmospheric flight.

 # OBJECTS OF THE INVENTION